Evthron/blog/evthronblog/content/posts/Gamify my life/index.en.md

 Gamification is a way to motivate people by adding game elements to activities.
 A great example is Habitica, which gamifies habits by turning life tasks into an RPG.
 Players complete daily tasks to gain experience points and buy new equipment to attack monsters.

-I have used Habitica for a years and I really love this concept.
-However, as my level grows, the numbers become less and less meaningful.
-Now my avatar is at level 88.
-I partly earned that from learning, partly from exercising, and mostly from activities I don't remember because the system don't keep track of individual record.
+I have been using Habitica for a years and I really love this concept.
+However, as my level grows, the EXP and coins has becoming less and less meaningful.
+One major reason is system don't keep track of individual records.
+The EXP could be earned from learning, exercising, or some other activities that I don't remember.

 Therefore, I want to create my own system to represent my real life.
 Of course, this game will be much complicated to design and may defeat the purpose of gamification.
 Still, I want the numbers to be meaningful.
 Imagine how intriguing it would be to have the accurate stats that can prove my ability in real life.